-Let’s be honest….exercising is HARD!
-It’s hard, and sometimes you just don’t feel like it!
+Let’s be real—exercise is hard.
+And some days, you just don’t feel like doing it!

-This is especially true about strength training since you’re adding resistance which forces your body to work harder and in different ways compared to cardio based workouts.
+Strength training can feel even tougher, since adding resistance forces your body to work harder (and in totally different ways than cardio).

-But here’s a question to think about: When exercising (specifically, strength training) are you really working hard enough and truly challenging yourself to improve?
+Here’s a question to think about: When you exercise, are you truly pushing hard enough to see change?

-And real talk – it’s not just about physical strength.
-When it comes to exercising, the biggest battle is showing up!
+And it’s not just about physical strength.
+The hardest part is often just showing up!

 When strength training, your workout intensity is the key to seeing lasting progress!